Tackling/Twitch-Channel-Checker/README.md

 4. Generate an `Authorization` token for your application using the [Twitch API Authentication Guide](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#oauth-authorization-code-flow).
 The token must have the `user:read:email` scope.

-5. Replace the placeholders in the script with your `Client-ID` and `Authorization` token.
+5. Replace the placeholders in the script with your `Client-ID` and `Access Token` token.

+6. You can obtain your Access-Token [Here](https://github.com/daddyRv/Twitch-Oauth-Access-Token-Generator)

 # Notes